yugabyte/yugabyte-db/docs/content/preview/migrate/airgapped.md

 private=true
 +++
 -->

 You can perform an airgapped installation on RHEL 7/8, CentOS 7/8, and Ubuntu OS.

-For Airgapped installations, you need to download all the rpm files that are necessary for installing and running `yb-voyager` on a machine with an internet connection.
+For airgapped installations, you need to download all the rpm files that are necessary for installing and running `yb-voyager` on a machine with an internet connection.

-Ensure that the OS of your current machine and the Airgapped machine is the _same_ so that you can download the correct versions of the rpm files.
+Ensure that the OS of your current machine and the airgapped machine is the _same_ so that you can download the correct versions of the rpm files.

 1. Download the tarball containing all the rpm files on a machine with internet connection using the following command: